• Skip to primary navigation

 Row 3 – 4: Repeat rows 1 – 2.
 106 (122, 138, 154) 170 (186, 202, 218, 234) dc

-Bottom Section (worked in one piece)
+Bottom Section (one seamless piece)

-Switch to J hook
+Switch to J crochet hook.

 Row 1: Ch 3, dc in same st, ch 2, sc in next st, sk 2, * 2dc in next st, ch 2, sc in next st, sk 2*, repeat from * to * across, until 2 sts remain, 2dc in next st, ch 2, sc in next st. Turn.
 27 (31, 35, 39) 43 (47, 51, 55, 59) tulip st